levvysokiy/devops-for-programmers-project-77/README.md

 - `make destroy` - destroy resources
 - `make prepare-servers` - install required packages to the machines
 - `make deploy` - execute ansible playbook
+- `make generate-terraform-vars` - generate file with variable values for terraform

+## How to run a project

+### Setup Ansible

+1. Install Ansible requirements: `make install-deps`
+2. Create file with vault password at the directory `./ansible/` with name `.vault_pass` and put a vault password there
+3. Encrypt vault: `make encrypt`

+### Generating Terraform variables
+Generation is performed using the `make generate-terraform-vars` command.

+### Terraform initialization
+To initialize terraform project run `make init`

+### Terraform apply infrastructure
+To syncronize terraform changes run `make apply`

+### Servers preparation
+To install required packages on the servers run `make prepare-servers`

+### Deploy
+To deploy app to the servers `make deploy`